shrit/MagicFlock/README.md

-# Quadcopter DeviceController
+# QCopter

-This project is intended to control quadcopters in Gazebosim, it has the capacity to control several quads at the same time.
-It use machine learning algorithm to maintain the formation of several quadcopters
+QCopters is a software used to control a swarm of quadcopters in Gazebosim, it has the capacity to control several quads at the same time.
+It uses machine learning algorithms to maintain the intial formation of quadcopters

 # Installation: